List of Indiana Jones characters: Grail Knight

 The Grail Knight (Robert Eddison) was the youngest knight of three brothers set out to find the Holy Grail.
 In the late eleventh century, he and his two brothers (Richard and a third sibling) became Knights of the First Crusade.
 During their journeys in the Holy Land, they discovered the Holy Grail and protected it at the Temple of the Sun in the Canyon of the Crescent Moon for 150 years, using the Grail's power to extend their lifespans.
 As the bravest and most worthy, he was chosen to remain as the Grail's sole guardian while his two brothers traveled back to Europe, leaving behind two markers leading to the Grail's location.
 The Knight lived in a side chamber off of the inner sanctuary of the Temple of the Sun.
 In time, a cult of protectors, the Knights of the Cruciform Sword, formed around the presence of the Grail, but it is not known whether these people knew about the Knight.

 In 1938, Indy enters the sanctuary.
 There the knight tries to fight him to determine who should protect the grail but falls from the weight of his own sword.
 Gracious in defeat, the knight tries to pass on the responsibility of protecting the grail to Jones, but is interrupted by the arrival of Walter Donovan and Elsa Schneider.
 Donovan asks which of the cups is the Grail.
 The knight refuses to tell Donovan, saying instead that they must choose wisely as a final test, and also warning them that any of the false grails will take their lives.
 Donovan drinks from a golden jewel-encrusted grail, chosen for him by Elsa.
 He remarks that it "looks like the cup of the King of Kings", but it proves to be false and he crumbles into dust within seconds.
 The knight sympathetically says Donovan "chose poorly".
 Indy on the other hand selects a pewter grail (the cup of a carpenter) and is told he has "chosen wisely".

 The knight warns them that if they take the Holy Grail past the great seal they will forfeit their immortality.
 Elsa Schneider ignores the warning and falls into a chasm created by an earthquake.
 The knight is last seen waving goodbye to Indy as the temple collapses, but is also relieved that the Grail is safe now that it is out of reach to anyone.

+The role of the Grail Knight was originally intended for Laurence Olivier, but the actor was too ill to take part and died shortly after.
 In the early scripts of the film, the Grail Knight was set to fight with Indy, but the script was changed.
 However, this idea was used in the level "Temple of the Grail" of Lego Indiana Jones: The Original Adventures.